-Additionally, there is little credible research to point to a benefit for elementary students and an earlier start time.
+Additionally, there is little credible research that can point to detrimental effects on elementary students and an earlier start time.

 When secondary students receive fewer than 8 hours of sleep